RaymondMei/Flutter-Alarm-App/README.md

     - Vibrate, alarm sound, alarm intents, alarm screen, etc.
     - Flutter does not support many of these features (or it was too difficult to implement)

+- Some Flutter features may become deprecated, check last update date

 - Only tested with Android